-- 5.5.1 Billboards and large format freestanding signs (i.e., gas station sign, fast food business/ad.) are not permitted in the Downtown District. - 5.5.2 Flashing or animated signs are not permitted. - 5.5.3 No sign, permanent or temporary, shall be attached to trees, fences, or utility structures. - 5.5.4 Neon signs are not permitted. - 5.5.5 All signage located within the right-of-way shall require Town Council and Redevelopment Commission approval.
+- 5.5.1 Billboards and large format freestanding signs (i.e., gas station sign, fast food business/ad.) are not permitted in the Downtown District. - 5.5.2 Flashing, animated, and automated messaging signs are not permitted.
+Signs and displays showing motion are not permitted. - 5.5.3 No sign, permanent or temporary, shall be attached to trees, fences, or utility structures. - 5.5.4 Neon signs are not permitted. - 5.5.5 All signage located within the right-of-way shall require Architectural Review Board approval.
+Ground anchored signage is not permitted within the right-of-way.